 Introduction

-In recent years, the use and application of models has become widespread and indispensable in conservation science, ranging from demonstrating the likely effects of climate change (IPCC 2021) to supporting the understanding of fundamental processes in natural resource management (e.g. Fryxell et al. 2010; Cusack et al. 2020).
-Given the continued rapid global loss of biodiversity (Ceballos et al. 2015; Ceballos, Ehrlich, and Dirzo 2017), understanding the mechanisms and consequences of such loss is vital.
-Although a number of drivers of biodiversity loss have been identified (e.g. Maxwell et al. 2016), one of the most prevalent and widespread ones is human exploitation of habitats and natural resources, both directly (e.g. through hunting or habitat loss to agriculture) or indirectly (e.g. through international trade in natural resources) (e.g. Wilting et al. 2017).
-Because resource use is fundamentally driven by economic and social processes, it has long been recognised that accurate predictions thereof is reliant as much on understanding resource dynamics as it is on understanding human behaviour and decision-making (Milner-Gulland 2012; Schlüter et al. 2012).
+In recent years, the use and application of models has become widespread and indispensable in conservation science, ranging from demonstrating the likely effects of climate change on biodiversity (IPCC 2021) to supporting the understanding of fundamental processes in natural resource management (e.g. Fryxell et al. 2010; Cusack et al. 2020).
+Given the continued rapid global loss of biodiversity (Ceballos et al. 2015; Ceballos, Ehrlich, and Dirzo 2017), understanding the mechanisms and consequences of such loss is vital for long-term sustainability.
+Although a number of drivers of biodiversity loss have been identified (e.g. Maxwell et al. 2016), one of the most prevalent and widespread is human exploitation of habitats and natural resources, both directly (e.g. through hunting or habitat loss to agriculture) or indirectly (e.g. through international trade in natural resources) (e.g. Wilting et al. 2017).
+Because resource use is fundamentally driven by economic and social processes, it has long been recognised that accurate predictions thereof are reliant as much on understanding resource dynamics as on understanding human behaviour and decision-making (Milner-Gulland 2012; Schlüter et al. 2012).
 Thus, the development of socio-ecological models in which natural resource dynamics and human decision making interact is becoming increasingly urgent.

 Cutting-edge modelling approaches have made significant progress towards this goal.
 For example, Orach, Duit, and Schlüter (2020) used an agent-based model to show how coalitions of interest groups can stabilise natural resource dynamics, whereas Cusack et al. (2020) used a novel agent-based modelling framework (Duthie et al. 2018) to assess the effect of lobbying on species extinction risk.
-Although such modelling efforts represent significant progress in modelling complex socio-ecological systems, their increased complexity poses to two, interlinked, challenges.
-First, models are often difficult to communicate clearly to non-specialist audiences in the first place, and this challenge increases with model complexity (Grimm et al. 2006).
-This is particularly important for models for resource use in socio-ecological systems, as they are often specifically intended for use by managers or stakeholders who may lack technical expertise.
+Although such efforts represent significant progress in modelling complex socio-ecological systems, their increased complexity poses to two interlinked challenges.
+First, models are often difficult to communicate clearly to non-specialist audiences, and this challenge increases with model complexity (Grimm et al. 2006).
+This is particularly important for models of resource use in socio-ecological systems, as they are often specifically intended for use by managers or stakeholders who may lack technical expertise.
 Much has been said about improving the uptake of models in such settings (e.g. Addison et al. 2013; Schuwirth et al. 2019; Will et al. 2021), and detailed documentation of the purpose, organisation and predictions has been highlighted as particularly important (Grimm et al. 2020).
 Even so, often the evidence for practical uptake of many models is limited (Addison et al. 2013; Zasada et al. 2017).
 Second, their complexity implies the need for extensive data to parameterise them effectively.
 In terms of socio-ecological systems, while data to parameterise the ecological component are often relatively easily available, the human decision-making components are often based on limited theory and lack a general empirical basis (Groeneveld et al. 2017).
 Not only may this lead to limited predictive power, a perceived lack of empirical basis may negatively affect their acceptance by stakeholders (cf. model “quality” as in Kolkman et al. 2016).
 To maximise the adoption of complex socio-ecological models as management tools, both appropriate representation of human decision-making and effective communication are therefore key.